Latest news

 The incident sparked heavy criticism online.
 Said Weibo user Parisian Taotaijun: "When will the citizens know the truth, all the answers we are getting are heavily scripted, it's so fake."

 Global Times said that the minimum distance between businesses with dangerous chemicals and public buildings and transport networks is 1km, but data showed there were at least three major residential communities within that radius of the Ruihai warehouse.
-Contaminated water

 Reports that 700 tons of sodium cyanide were stored at the Ruihai Logistics warehouse which exploded, sparked concerns that it would contaminate the water.

 "If this issue isn't addressed soon, it could be even worse than the blast itself," said Weibo user Tao Weng WT, in a censored post.
-Officials have denied reports that there were increased levels of sodium cyanide detected in nearby drains.

 They have also said the area is sealed off and hazardous material was contained at the site, in response to journalists' queries on possible leakages.